 - Sprinkle quick-cooking tapioca over meat and vegetables.

 - Pour tomato or vegetable juice of your choice over the meat and vegetables.

-- Add worchestershire sauce and bay leaf (optional).
+- Add Worcestershire sauce and (optional) bay leaf.

 - Give everything a quick stir and put the lid on the crock pot.